SebastianElvis/blog/source/_posts/Merkle-Puzzles.md

 - Merkle Puzzles
 ---

-# Merkle Puzzles in a Nutshell
+# Description

+Merkle Puzzles [Mer75] allow two parties to agree on a shared secret by exchanging messages, even if they have no secrets in common beforehand (similar to Diffie-Hellman Key Exchange).

+# Construction

 Common Knowledges: